rutopio/EmojiSalon/README.md

 |Twemoji| ✅ | ✅ | ✅ |
 |Noto Color Emoji| ❌ ** | ❌ ** | ✅ |

 - `*`: In Firefox, both rendering and coloring functions are available.
-However, when downloading the creation, it will be the original version and not the color overridden one.
+However, the result can not be rendered into an image.
+When you try to download the creation, it will be the original version and not the color overridden one.
 - `**`: Safari and any browser on iOS/iPadOS cannot render `COLR/CPAL v1` color fonts.
 Therefore, the link open via these browsers will be redirected to use Twemoji.
 - You can use [ChromaCheck](https://pixelambacht.nl/chromacheck/) to see whether your browser support `COLR/CPAL v0` and `COLR/CPAL v1` format.